Medication & Pill Reminder Tips to Keep Your Elderly Parents Healthy

 Follow Medication Handling Instructions

-Always read the handling instructions on any medication before you put it into a pill box.
-Some medications need to be kept within strict temperature ranges and cannot be prepared ahead of time.
+Always read any medication’s handling instructions before putting it into a pill box.
+Some medicines must be kept within strict temperature ranges and cannot be prepared beforehand.

 Keep Extra Medications in a Safe Location

 Once you’ve loaded your parent’s pill box, keep the extra medication bottles away in a safe location.
 Don’t store them in a place your parent would easily see them, like on a countertop, since this may confuse them and cause them to take more medication than they need.

 If your parent misses a dose or takes too many doses of medication, take this seriously.
 Such a situation could significantly affect your parent’s health, so call their doctor immediately or head to the hospital.